jimegriffin/website/README.md

 - [Matlab app](BNP-VARTool.mlappinstall) for the Bayesian nonparametric vector autoregression model in the [Journal of Econometrics paper](https://www.sciencedirect.com/science/article/pii/S0304407617302415)
 - [Matlab code](Version3.0.zip) for the adaptive Monte Carlo methods in the [Biometrika paper](https://academic.oup.com/biomet/advance-article/doi/10.1093/biomet/asaa055/5918057)
 - [Matlab code](CCS_Matlab.zip) for the finding Cartesian credible sets in ["Expressing and visualizing model uncertainty in Bayesian variable selection using Cartesian credible sets"](https://arxiv.org/abs/2402.12323)
+- Code for ["A loss discounting framework for model averaging and selection in time series models"](https://arxiv.org/pdf/2201.12045.pdf) is available from [Dawid Bernaciak's GitHub page](https://github.com/dbernaciak).